 - Lay the spinach sausage on one half lengthwise.
 Cut a line across the top of the cling film with a sharp knife then carefully lift and 'plop' the contents into the middle of your puff pastry sheet

-- Brush the edges with some beaten egg then wrap the pastry round the filling, completely encasing, tucking the seam on the underside and folding over the two ends
+- Brush the edges with some of the milk and turmeric glaze then wrap the pastry round the filling, completely encasing, tucking the seam on the underside and folding over the two ends

-- Lift the whole thing onto your baking sheet, brush with beaten egg and bake for 45-50 minutes until golden
+- Lift the whole thing onto your baking sheet, brush with more glaze and bake for 45-50 minutes until golden

 - It's unlikely the pie won't leak.
 Don't worry, simply mop up the excess juice off the tray with some kitchen roll.

 - Once it's baked you can either serve immediately or cool then chill in the fridge for up to 5 days.
 Reheat in the oven 180 Fan / 200 C / 400 F / Gas 6 for around 30-40 minutes (check the middle is piping hot!)